brunosan/cv/index.md

   * Stanford Graduate School of Business and Stanford Earth: *Transformative Leadership for Sustainability and Resilience*, 2016
   * Oxford Said Business School: *Transformational Leadership*, 2015
   * Yale School of Management: *Foundations for Leadership in the 21st Century: Strategic Impact*, 2014
-* PhD in Solar Physics.
+* Ph.D. in Solar Physics.
 Max Planck Institute for Solar System Research, Germany  2005-2008
 * MSc in Astrophysics.
 Universidad de La Laguna.
 Tenerife (Spain) 1999-2004
 * B.A. in Physics.
 Universidad de Oviedo, Spain 1999-2003